-- 1 General Description - A. The IT system name and the name of the program office that owns the IT system.
-CLAIMS Assessing [Compensation and Pension C&P] - B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
-CLAIMS Assessing, housed at Philadelphia Information Technology Center (PITC), is critical to the functioning of the Compensation and Pension Record Interchange (CAPRI).
-It supports connectivity by users from multiple program offices through the CAPRI system to all VAMCs, allowing the setup and performance of the Compensation and Pension exams, and to interface with VBA.
-Current applications include CAPRI, JLV, and Web VRAM. - C. Indicate the ownership or control of the IT system or project.
-The CLAIMS Assessing system is VA Owned and Operated. - 2.
-Information Collection and Sharing - D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
+- 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system? - The IT system name is CLAIMS Assessing and the name of the program office is Transition Release and Support, Compensation and Pension - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission? - CLAIMS Assessing, housed at Philadelphia Information Technology Center (PITC), is critical to the functioning of the Compensation and Pension Record Interchange (CAPRI).
+It supports connectivity by users from multiple program offices through the CAPRI system to all VA Medical Centers (VAMCs), allowing the setup and performance of the Compensation and Pension exams, and to interface with Veterans Benefits Administration (VBA).
+The CAPRI Proxy Servers, which are included in the boundary, process data sent from CAPRI workstations throughout the VA and forward that Data to Data Access Services (DAS).
+The proxy servers authenticate the transmission to ensure that the data is coming from a valid CAPRI user before sending to Data Access Services (DAS). - C. Who is the owner or control of the IT system or project?
+The system is VA Owned and VA Operated. - 2.
+Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

-CLAIMS is an authentication server.
-Any information stored in the CLAIMS database is solely for authenticating purposes.
+CLAIMS Assessing is an authentication server.
+Any information stored in the CLAIMS Assessing database is solely for authenticating purposes.